awsdocs/aws-dms-user-guide/doc_source/getting-started-instance.md

 1. For **Virtual private cloud \(VPC\)**, choose the VPC that you created in the prerequisites step\.

-1. For **Subnet IDs**, choose subnet IDs for your instance profile\.
-To connect to your Amazon RDS databases, use public subnet IDs\.
-To connect to your on\-premises databases, use private subnet IDs\.
-Make sure that you choose at least two subnet IDs\.
+1. For **Subnet group**, choose the subnet group for your instance profile\.
+To connect to Amazon RDS databases, use a subnet group that includes public subnets\.
+To connect to on\-premises databases, use a subnet group that includes private subnets\.

 1. For **S3 bucket** under **Schema conversion settings \- optional**, choose an Amazon S3 bucket that you created in the prerequisites step\.